-Army ROTC

-LTC Wood, Chair Department of Military Science (MILS), The University of Texas at Arlington apply.
-Each scholarship pays for college tuition and required educational fees and provides a specified amount for textbooks, supplies, and equipment.
+Army ROTC offers students the opportunity to graduate as officers and serve in the U.S. Army, the Army National Guard, or the U.S. Army Reserve.
+Army ROTC scholarships are awarded on a competitive basis.
+Each scholarship pays for tuition and required educational fees and provides a specified amount for textbooks, supplies, and equipment.
 Each scholarship also includes a subsistence allowance of up to \$1,000 for every year the scholarship is in effect.